ethereum/devp2p/discv5/discv5-theory.md

     distance(n₁, n₂) = n₁ XOR n₂

-In many situations, the logarithmic distance (i.e. length of common prefix in bits) is used in place of the actual distance.
+In many situations, the logarithmic distance (i.e. length of differing suffix in bits) is used in place of the actual distance.

     logdistance(n₁, n₂) = log2(distance(n₁, n₂))